Sabalan: Geology

-The summit region has several peaks exceeding 4500 m, primarily along a southwest-northeast trending ridge.
+The summit region has several peaks exceeding 4500 m, primarily along a southwest–northeast trending ridge.
 The highest point 4791 m is at the northeast end of the ridge and is separated from the 4620 m+ group of southwestern summits by a 4190 m col.

 The mountain is located in a continental climate with hot, dry summers and extremely cold, snowy winters.
 Precipitation falls primarily as snow in late autumn, winter, and spring, and is sufficient to sustain seven glaciers near the summit above 4000 m.
 The largest of these were more than 1.5 km in length as of the 1970s.
 There are also extensive rock glaciers, several of which are more than 3 km in length.

 Climbing

-The climbing surface includes rocks of various sizes (Class 2 scrambling), and a moderate degree of fitness is required to climb it.
+The climbing surface includes rocks of various size (Class 2 scrambling), and a moderate degree of fitness is required to climb it.
 The climb from the base camp starts easy, becomes challenging midway, then eases in gradient near the top.
 The lake on the top remains frozen except for about four weeks in late July to early August.

 Some climbers start by driving to hot springs of Meshgin Shahr, where they start their climb.
 This climb takes about two days, reaching the base camp on the first day.
 Others take a taxi to base camp early in the morning and climb the mountain in one day.
 In 2006, there was talk of improving the road to the base camp.
 If this is done, a regular car should be able to make it to the base camp during the climbing season.
 The road goes through multiple nomadic encampments of shepherds.

 One or two days of acclimatization in Tehran or Ardabil may be advisable.
 Mountaineering has been popular among the youth in Iran.
 On a Friday during the climbing season (late June to mid-August), one may find hundreds of people on the mountain.
 Guides can also be found in Ardabil.
 Adequate climbing equipment can be purchased in Ardabil or Tehran.

 Surrounding area

-The area around Sabalan, particularly near Meshkin and Dasht-eh Moghan, produces large quantities of grain, including wheat.
+The area around Sabalan, particularly near Meshkin, Sarab city and Ardabil city, produces large quantities of grain, including wheat.
 Due to the microclimate produced by the mountain, Ardabil remains pleasantly cool in the summers.

 There are numerous hot springs around the slopes of Sabalan, with the main concentration within Sareyn County.

 There are skiing slopes, with snow even in near-summer.
 A ski resort named "Alvares" is within an hour's drive from Sareyn on the south ridge of Sabalan.